BloretCrew/Blora-Manager/README.md

 ## Code Contributing

-If you experience any problems while using MCSManager, you are welcome to [submit an Issue](https://github.com/MCSManager/MCSManager/issues/new/choose).
+If you experience any problems while using Blora-Manager, you are welcome to [submit an Issue](https://github.com/BloretCrew/Blora-Manager/issues/new/choose).
 Alternatively, you can fork the project and contribute directly by submitting a Pull Request.

 Please ensure that any submitted code adheres to our existing coding style.
-For more details, refer to the guidelines provided in [this issue](https://github.com/MCSManager/MCSManager/issues/544).
+For more details, refer to the guidelines provided in [this issue](https://github.com/BloretCrew/Blora-Manager/issues/544).

 <br />